 CC Polymers (formerly M&G Resins) - This is a plastics plant that is emerging from bankruptcy.
 They have already spent \$770 million on the plant.
 A group of three companies have bought them out of bankruptcy and will complete the two plants.
-There are two years left on the amended abatement agreement which was passed this fiscal year.
+There is one year left on the amended abatement agreement which was passed during the prior fiscal year.
 They are projected to invest an additional \$200 million on the project and create 200 jobs.

-In the event that completion of the construction phase the added value of permanent improvements, as determined by the Appraisal District, shall at anytime thereafter during the period of abatement be less than 85% percent of the estimated value, not due to circumstances beyond the control of the owner, the owners agree to pay, as additional taxes, hereunder, an amount equal to the then current tax rate of the District applied to the difference between the added value from eighty-five percent (85%) of the estimated added value, multiplied by 100% minus the net percentage of abatement provided under the agreement.
+In the event that completion of the construction phase the added value of permanent improvements, as determined by the Appraisal District, shall at anytime thereafter during the period of abatement be less than 85% percent of the estimated value, not due to circumstances beyond the control of the owner, the owner agree to pay, as additional taxes, hereunder, an amount equal to the then current tax rate of the District applied to the difference between the added value from eighty-five percent (85%) of the estimated added value, multiplied by 100% minus the net percentage of abatement provided under the agreement.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED AUGUST 31, 2022 and 2021
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED AUGUST 31, 2023 and 2022